PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Implementation Details

-\paragraph{Node Classification and Edge-Level Tasks on Directed Unsigned Graphs.} We adopt the settings in \cite{zhang2021magnet} for MagNet, DGCN, DiGCN, and DiGCNIB, for directed network node classification and edge-level tasks.
-For DiGCL results, we use the settings in \cite{tong2021directed} for Cora\_ML and CiteSeer for node classification and search parameters for the other data sets.
-For link prediction tasks, we follow the settings from \cite{zhang2021magnet}, training all GNNs for each link prediction task for 3000 epochs and set the early stopping as 500.
-We tune the number of filters in $[16, 32, 64]$ for MagNet, DGCN, DiGCN, and search the number of filters of DiGCNIB in $[6, 11, 21]$.
-The coefficient $\alpha$ of DiGCN and DiGCNIB is searched in $[0.05, 0.1, 0.15, 0.2]$.
-The $q$ parameter in MagNet is tuned in $[0.05, 0.1, 0.15, 0.2, 0.25]$. \paragraph{Link Prediction on Signed Directed Graphs.} We follow the settings from \cite{he2022msgnn}, training all GNNs for each link prediction task for 300 epochs.
-We use the proposed loss functions from their original papers for SGCN \cite{derr2018signed}, SNEA \cite{li2020learning}, SiGAT \cite{huang2019signed}, and SDGNN \cite{huang2021sdgnn}, and we use the cross-entropy loss for SSSNET \cite{he2022sssnet} and MSGNN~\cite{he2022msgnn}.
+\paragraph{Link Prediction on Signed Directed Graphs.} We follow the settings from \cite{he2022msgnn}, training all GNNs for each link prediction task for 300 epochs.
+We use the proposed loss functions from their original papers for SGCN \cite{Derr}, SNEA \cite{li2020learning}, SiGAT \cite{huang2019signed}, and SDGNN \cite{huang2021sdgnn}, and we use the cross-entropy loss for SSSNET \cite{he2022sssnet} and MSGNN~\cite{he2022msgnn}.
 For all link prediction experiments in Table~\ref{tab:link_sign_direction_prediction_performance}, we sample 20\% edges as test edges, and use the rest of the edges for training.
 Five splits were generated randomly for each input graph.
-We calculate the in- and out-degrees based on both signs from the observed input graph (removing test edges) to obtain a four-dimensional feature vector for each node for training SSSNET \cite{he2022sssnet}, and MSGNN~\cite{he2022msgnn}, and we use the default settings from relative papers for SGCN \cite{derr2018signed}, SNEA \cite{li2020learning}, SiGAT \cite{huang2019signed}, and SDGNN \cite{huang2021sdgnn}.
+We calculate the in- and out-degrees based on both signs from the observed input graph (removing test edges) to obtain a four-dimensional feature vector for each node for training SSSNET \cite{he2022sssnet}, and MSGNN~\cite{he2022msgnn}, and we use the default settings from relative papers for SGCN \cite{Derr}, SNEA \cite{li2020learning}, SiGAT \cite{huang2019signed}, and SDGNN \cite{huang2021sdgnn}.
 Note that the ``avg." results for \textit{FiLL} first average the accuracy values across all individual networks (a total of 42 networks), then report the mean and standard deviation over the five runs.

-\paragraph{Node Clustering.} We use the same settings as in \cite{he2022sssnet}, \cite{he2021digrac}, and \cite{he2022msgnn} respectively for the node clustering task on signed undirected, unsigned directed, and signed directed graphs, respectively.
-For all the experiments, we use Adam \cite{kingma2014adam} as our optimizer with learning rate 0.01 and employ $\ell_2$ regularization with weight decay parameter $5\cdot 10^{-4}$ to avoid overfitting.
-For SSSNET \cite{he2022sssnet}, we use hidden size 16, 2 hops, and $\tau=0.5$.
-For MSGNN~\cite{he2022msgnn}, we take a hidden size of 16 and use two layers of convolution.
-For all synthetic models, we train the GNNs with a maximum of 1000 epochs, and stop training when no gain in validation performance is achieved for 200 epochs (early-stopping).
+Table~\ref{tab:runtime_link_pred} reports average runtimes for the experiments.
+Experiments were conducted on a compute node with 8 Nvidia Tesla T4, 96 Intel Xeon Platinum 8259CL CPUs @ 2.50GHz and $378$GB RAM.